wskang12138/wsk-icons/README.md

 This plugin is mainly used for optimizing SVG, PNG, and JPG images.
-If it is SVG, it can be converted into corresponding components through instructions, such as React and Vue components
+If it is SVG, it can be converted into corresponding components through instructions, such as React and Vue components, Base64 encoded data.

 ```